johannhof/johannhof.github.io/__content__/blog/rustfmt-vim.md

 # {{ title }}

 [rustfmt](https://github.com/nrc/rustfmt) just added support for receiving code on stdin.
-This means that you can now pipe things into `rustfmt` on stdin and receive a plain formatted version of your input on sdtout, the UNIX way.
+This means that you can now pipe things into `rustfmt` on stdin and receive a plain formatted version of your input on stdout, the UNIX way.

       echo "pub fn main(){println!(\"hello\");}" | rustfmt